langchain-ai/langgraphjs/README.md

 ```

 ```
-Based on the search results, I can tell you that the current weather in New York City is:\n\nTemperature: 90 degrees Fahrenheit (approximately 32.2 degrees Celsius)\nConditions: Sunny\n\nThis weather is quite different from what we just saw in San Francisco.
-New York is experiencing much warmer temperatures right now.
-Here are a few points to note:\n\n1.
-The temperature of 90°F is quite hot, typical of summer weather in New York City.\n2.
-The sunny conditions suggest clear skies, which is great for outdoor activities but also means it might feel even hotter due to direct sunlight.\n3.
-This kind of weather in New York often comes with high humidity, which can make it feel even warmer than the actual temperature suggests.\n\nIt's interesting to see the stark contrast between San Francisco's mild, foggy weather and New York's hot, sunny conditions.
-This difference illustrates how varied weather can be across different parts of the United States, even on the same day.\n\nIs there anything else you'd like to know about the weather in New York or any other location?
+Based on the information I received, the current weather in New York is:

+Temperature: 90 degrees Fahrenheit (approximately 32.2 degrees Celsius)
+Conditions: Sunny

+New York is experiencing quite warm weather today.
+A temperature of 90°F is considered hot for most people, and it's significantly warmer than the San Francisco weather we just checked.
+The sunny conditions suggest it's a clear day without cloud cover, which can make it feel even warmer.

+On a day like this in New York, it would be advisable for people to stay hydrated, seek shade when possible, and use sun protection if spending time outdoors.

+Is there anything else you'd like to know about the weather in New York or any other location?
 ```

 ### Step-by-step Breakdown